 A BIA will help you determine the possible effects of a given risk on your business and, therefore, the actions you and your team should take when the risk arises.

 You can choose exactly how to move forward to minimize the threat’s adverse effects on your business by assessing the seriousness and probability of each risk.

 How will you handle low-severity but high-possibility hazards, for example?
 What about hazards that have a high degree of severity but a low degree of probability?

-Determining what makes your company tick will help you devise a backup plan for any risk, irrespective of its frequency or intensity.
+Determining what makes your company tick will help you devise a backup plan for any risk, regardless of frequency or intensity.

 Create a plan of action for each significant risk you’ve identified.
-Create a strategy meeting with your team to come up with a plan of action in case the danger shows up as part of that backup plan.
+Create a strategy meeting with your team to devise a plan of action in case the danger shows up as part of that backup plan.

 Each strategy should outline all the actions you must take to resume regular operations.